personaelabs/old-website/content/posts/zkemail.md

 # How Serverless ZK Twitter Verification Works

-If you go to our MVP at https://zkemail.xyz, you can run the Twitter verification circuit (although right now there are bugs).
+The MVP that Sampriti, I, and lermchair are working on is at https://zkemail.xyz, which allows any user to run the Twitter username verification circuit (although right now there are bugs).
 You simply send a password reset email to yourself, and download the headers ("Download original email" in Gmail), then paste the contents of the email into the frontend.
 You can wait for the token to expire if you are worried about us taking it, or use an old reset email -- the thing we are looking for is any on-demand email from Twitter with your username, not the password reset string.
 Then, you click generate: this creates a ZK proof that verifies the email signature and ensures that only the user's chosen Ethereum address can use this proof to verify email ownership.

 So what exactly going on in this ZK circuit?
 Well, like every other email, we verify that the RSA signature in the DKIM holds when we hash your headers together.
-Specifically, the header check we verify is that the from email is in fact twitter.com.
-Then, we check the body: this is a second, nested hash.
+Specifically, the header check we verify is that the escaped "from:" email is in fact `@twitter.com`.
+To avoid people stuffing fields with fake information, we check the `\r\n` before `from` in the header: this cannot be stuffed or faked, since the email client would always escape the user text as `\\r\\n`.

+Then, we check the body: this is a second, nested hash in the header.
 We save a ton of constraints by just regex-matching the string that precedes someone's Twitter username, then extracting the regex state that corresponds to a username.
 We make just that username public, and verify the hash holds by calculating the last 3 cycles of the Merkle-Damgard hash function, from the username match point onwards.
 There is no user-generated text of more than 15 characters in this area, so we know that the last such match must be from Twitter itself.

 We also need to prevent [malleability](https://zips.z.cash/protocol/protocol.pdf), or the ability for someone external to view your proof, change some parameters, and generate another, unique proof that verifies.
 We do that by forcing the user to embed their Ethereum address in the proof, as described in [this post](https://www.geometryresearch.xyz/notebook/groth16-malleability) -- anyone stealing the proof would then just verify the same statement (that some Ethereum address owns some Twitter account).

 Then, the data gets sent to a smart contract to verify the signature.
 Why do we need a smart contract at all?
 Because DNS spoofing is too easy.
 Because most websites (Twitter included) do not use DNSSEC, there is no signature on the DNS response received -- this makes it very easy to man-in-the-middle the DNS request and give back the wrong public key.
 If we outsourced verification to anything except an immutable data store, its possible that they may decieved by a fake proof.
 But how do we get this data into the smart contract?
 It's hard coded in.
 People can analyze it by eye and verify themselves that the public key listed in the code matches the DNS record that they can view online or fetch from their computer.

-As that contract gains legitimacy, people can verify that the DNS record is in fact accurate.
+As that smart contract gains legitimacy and public acceptance, people can verify that the DNS record is in fact accurate, and if it's ever wrong, fork to the correct address: we expect community consensus to land on the correct key over time .
 If we attempted to replicate the gaurantees of DNSSEC, by finding a way to issue our own signatures, the holder of the private key of the signature issuing would be a trusted failure point in the entire system.
 If we outsourced to the client themselves or a server, we open up an additional requirement on the DNS record not being spoofed at the moment in time that the client is verifying the proof.
 We can enable upgradability upon a switching of the public key through any number of decentralized governance methods, or by lobbying Twitter to enable DNSSEC.

 # What will you build, anon?